Archie (dog): Biography

-In pop culture
+In popular culture

-Andy Warhol painted a silkscreen portrait of Archie and Jed Johnson.

-In 1974, artist Martin Hoffman painted a portrait of Archie and Warhol at the Factory.
+Archie was depicted in numerous works of art and photographs associated with Warhol and his circle.
+Warhol painted a silkscreen portrait of Archie and Johnson, Jed Johnson with Dachshund (c.
+1973).
+In 1974, artist Martin Hoffman painted Archie and Warhol at the Factory.
+In 1975, socialite Barbara Allen commissioned Portrait of Archibald by Paula Wright as a Christmas gift for Warhol and Johnson.

-Archie was depicted in paintings and drawings by artist Jamie Wyeth in the exhibition "Andy Warhol and Jamie Wyeth Portraits of Each Other" at New York's Coe Kerr Gallery in 1976.

-A photo of Archie dressed as the Pope was published in Warhol's book Exposures (1979).
+Archie was photographed with Warhol by Ellen Graham for her book Growling Gourmet (1976).
+He was also depicted in paintings and drawings by artist Jamie Wyeth, which were exhibited in Andy Warhol and Jamie Wyeth: Portraits of Each Other at New York's Coe Kerr Gallery in 1976.
+Drawings of Archie and a painting of Amos appeared in Warhol's Cats and Dogs (1976) series.
+A photograph of Archie dressed as the Pope was published in Warhol's 1979 book Exposures.

-A photo of Archie taken by Peter Hujar in 1975 was published in the book Black and White Dogs (1992) by Jean-Claude Suarès.

-In 2022, a mixed media image by Warhol titled "Archie, the Dachshund" was included in the exhibition "A Thousand Hounds: A Walk with Dogs Through the History of Photography" at the UBS Paine Webber Art Gallery in New York.
+A 1975 photograph of Archie by Peter Hujar was later published in Black and White Dogs (1992), edited by Jean-Claude Suarès.
+In 2006, Jack Mitchell's 1973 photograph of Warhol and Archie was included in the exhibition Icons & Idols at the Delaware Art Museum.
+In 2022, Warhol's mixed-media work Archie, the Dachshund was included in the exhibition A Thousand Hounds: A Walk with Dogs Through the History of Photography at the UBS Paine Webber Art Gallery in New York.